carloscorreainfo/futuristic-map-marker/README.md

 ## How It Works

 Leaflet library have the option to create custom markers.
 This is achieved putting a simple **HTML DIV** element instead the default image.
 I use this option and add some CSS to make this div transparent and add as content the [hexagon Unicode](https://www.compart.com/en/unicode/U+2B22) symbol.
-After I use transitions to add effects y colors and the result is here.
+After I use transitions to add effects and colors and the result is here.
 See the screen GIF capture to get an idea of how this look.

 ## Usage